 Karin LandgrenNon-Resident Fellow

-Karin Landgren has led three UN peacekeeping and political missions, UNMIL (Liberia), BNUB (Burundi) and UNMIN (Nepal), where, in 2009, she became the eighth woman to head a UN peace operation.
+Karin Landgren is the Executive Director of Security Council Report.
+She has previously led three UN peacekeeping and political missions, UNMIL (Liberia), BNUB (Burundi) and UNMIN (Nepal), where, in 2009, she became the eighth woman to head a UN peace operation.
 In 2014, she led UNMIL's support to the Ebola response in Liberia.

 During nearly twenty years of working with refugees, she was the UNHCR country representative in Bosnia-Herzegovina during the war, in Eritrea in the immediate aftermath of war, and in Singapore, working with Vietnamese boat people rescued at sea.
 She also served with UNHCR in India and the Philippines.
 As Chief of Standards and Legal Advice, Landgren helped revive UNHCR's responsibility for the protection of stateless persons.